vidbina/landing-page-templates/CONTRIBUTING.md

 You will need a Node.js runtime in order to leverage the tooling used in formatting the source, transpiling SCSS to CSS and capturing screenshots.
-A package.json and a Dockerfile are provided to respectively facilitate development within a Node.js on your host or facilitate development within a Node.js environment within a Docker container.
+A package.json and a Dockerfile are provided toy facilitate development within a Node.js environment on your host or in a Node.js environment within a Docker container.

 Usage of the Docker image simplifies development as all users of the Docker image will be working from a near-identical environment such that we can all be more confident of things working across the board.
 Furthermore, the Docker image takes care of certain system-level dependencies that one would otherwise have to install on their host themselves.

 ### Node.js in Docker